Find a Qualified Attorney Near You

 These are some, but not all, topics in Alabama’s immigration law.
 For the most up-to-date information, contact a local attorney specializing in immigration law.

-Free or low-cost legal services are available if you can't afford an attorney.
-Seek the help of legal aid in Alabama to find nonprofit legal services.
+Free or low-cost legal services may be available if you can’t afford an attorney.
+Legal Services of Alabama offers legal aid to qualified individuals.
+FindLaw has also compiled several legal aid resources in Birmingham.

 Can I Solve This on My Own or Do I Need an Attorney?